Unknown0Shadow/ProceduralGenerationCpp/README.txt

 Continuous generation (y/n) -> whether or not to generate one continuous path (y), or to fill all adjacent tiles (n) (certain tiles will still not be filled if they are surrounded by walls from all directions)
-Map width -> a natural number in the range [4,50] representing the number of tiles arranged horizontally Map Height -> a natural number in the range [4,50] representing the number of tiles arranged vertically
+Map width -> a natural number in the range [4,50] representing the number of tiles arranged horizontally Map Height -> a natural number in the range [4,50] representing the number of tiles arranged vertically Generator seed -> a number which can be used to obtain the same generation every run (0 for random)

 If you want to display whitespace for any of the symbols, leave the field empty Special symbols can be displayed as well, hold left alt while typing the ASCII code for the symbol using the numpad (ex (HOLD) LEFT_ALT + 176) - this ability is specific to Windows, it may or may not exist in other OS's.